uccser/codewof/README.md

 If a source file of a third-party library or system is stored within this repository, then a copyright notice should be present at the top of the file.

 This rest of the project is licensed under the [MIT licence](https://opensource.org/licenses/MIT) (`LICENCE` file).
-This licence applies to the content and the all other underlying code used to manage and display the content.
+This licence applies to the content and all other underlying code used to manage and display the content.

 ## Contact